JamesLove03/Terraform/README.md

 Have a problem with my laptop's hardware not being able to run a virtual box due to microsoft not allowing nested virtualization on surface laptops.
 I will have to work on other things until I am able to return home and work with my homelab next week.

 5/8/2025: Figured out I should use a wrapper script to launch all of my boxes using terraform, then use ansible to setup each box.
 Setup wrapper script and started planning architecture of the fake network.

+5/16/2025: Returned from vacation and got some physical hardware including a dell pc and a router.
+Setup a PXE boot server with iVentoy to download proxmox onto the dell pc since I misplaced my usb.
+Also setup routing between my personal computer and my homelab workstation.
+The goal is to be able to fully manage the homelab from my personal computer through using ssh.